jamesthesnake/PumasDocs.jl/docs/src/basics/doses_subjects_populations.md

 ## PuMaSNDF

-The PuMaSNDF is a specification for building a `Subject` from tabular data.
+The PuMaSNDF is a specification for building a `Population` from tabular data.
 Generally this tabular data is given by a database like a CSV.
 The CSV has columns described as follows: